MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

    - On the **Select an API** page, in the search box type "**Microsoft Information Protection Sync Service**", then click the API and click **Select**.
    - On the **Enable Access** page for the API's available permissions, click "**Read all unified policies a user has access to**", and click **Select**, then **Done**

 6. When you're back on the **Required Permissions** page, click **Grant Permissions**, then **Yes**.
 This step gives pre-consent to the application using this registration, to access the APIs under the specified permissions.
 If you signed in as a global administrator, consent is recorded for all users in the tenant that run the application; otherwise, it applies only to your user account.

+When finished, application registration and API permissions should look similar to the following:

    [![Azure AD app registration](media/setup-mip-client/aad-app-registration.png)](media/setup-mip-client/aad-app-registration.png#lightbox)